MiguelArgentina/ror-capstone-group-our-transactions/README.md

 - Open your terminal - Windows: `Win + R`, then type `cmd` | Mac: `Command + space`, then type `Terminal`
 - Navigate to a directory of your choosing using the `cd` command
-- Run this command in your OS terminal: `git clone git@github.com:MiguelArgentina/ror-social-scaffold.git` to get a copy of the project.
+- Run this command in your OS terminal: `git clone git@github.com:MiguelArgentina/ror-capstone-group-our-transactions.git` to get a copy of the project.
 - Navigate to the project's directory using the `cd` command
+- For development usage, please checkout to the navigation branch using this command:  `git checkout navigation`
-- Install gems with: `bundle install`
+- Install gems with: `bundle install` (this will also install rspec gem for testing purposes)
 - Setup database with:

 ```